ktoso/rx-wiki/How-To-Use.md

 ### Asynchronous Observable

-This first examples uses Groovy to create an Observable that emits a sequence of 75 strings.
+This first example uses Groovy to create an Observable that emits a sequence of 75 strings.

-It is purposefully written verbosely with static typing and implementation of the Func1 anonymous inner class for clarity around what's happening:
+It is written verbosely, with static typing and implementation of the `Func1` anonymous inner class, to make the example more clear:

 ```groovy
 /**